csu-cs/csci-235/docs/style-guide.md

 Each coding assignment must follow this standard.
 Using one style consistently throughout the source code lets us focus on other (more important) issues.

 There’s no one, right way to write code.
-But there are definitely a lot of wrong (or, at least, bad) ways.
-Certainly it is possible to write “correct” code that violates the guidelines below.
+But there are a lot of wrong (or, at least, bad) ways.
+Certainly, it is possible to write “correct” code that violates the guidelines below.
 Even so, we ask that you adhere to these conventions for CSCI 235 to motivate consistency and readability in your personal coding style.

 Companies typically adopt their own, company-wide conventions for style.
 Learning to carefully obey a style guide, and writing code with a group of other developers where the style is consistent among them, are valuable job skills.